tock/tock/doc/Mutable_References.md

 over a serial port.
 At any given time, this application can have two or three event callbacks registered: a timer, sensor data acquisition, and receiving a command.
-Each callback is registered with a different component in the kernel, and component requires a reference to the object to issue a callback on.
+Each callback is registered with a different component in the kernel, and each of these components requires a reference to the object to issue a callback on.
 That is, the generator of each callback requires its own writeable reference to the application.
 Rust's rules, however, do not allow multiple mutable references.

 ## The TakeCell abstraction